DTJF/cmakefbc/_A_FileFold.md

 documentation gets re-build if any of those files get changed.
-The files listed below the keyword `BAS_SRC` also cause a re-build of the documentation, but they are in a separate list since they also cause a re-build of the file fb-doc.lfn (which is necessary for caller and callee graphs, see \FbDoc documentation for details).
+The files listed below the keyword `BAS_SRC` also cause a re-build of the documentation, but they are in a separate list since they also cause a re-build of the file fbdoc.lfn (which is necessary for caller and callee graphs, see \FbDoc documentation for details).

 In order to customize the target declarations, the function can get